alexsereno/bigmachine.github.io/index.md

 #

-Big Machine is a weightlifting focused fitness app
+Big Machine is currently a weightlifting focused fitness app

 Key features:
 - Track all workouts in detail!